Salkantay Trek Tour 4 days with All Inclusive

 - Entrance ticket to the Humantay lagoon (20 foreign soles, 10 Peruvian soles).

 - Hat or cap.

-- Swimwear (optional visit to thermal baths in Machu Picchu town).
+- Bathing clothes (optional visit to the thermal baths of Machu Picchu town).

 - A coat.

 - Mosquito repellent.

 - The tour begins with the tourist’s pick-up at the door of their hotel -valid only for hotels in the historic center of the city- (most tourist hotels are there).
 If your hotel is not there, the transport will pick you up at some central place in the city, such as a square.